 In addition to the architectures in other solutions, the architecture is enhanced with a core network function AIoT Reader Management, which can authorize the UE reader as the intermediate node of AIoT service.
+The AIoT Reader Management can be standalone or collocated with UDM.